Afghan paragliders soar through Kabul's skies

 But the team's biggest concern is their vulnerability when aloft.
 "We fly for around 20 minutes in the sky and sometimes we fly over people's houses," said Naweed Popal, who pooled his cash to set up the group just over three years ago.

-"We are concerned if something happens and we find ourselves with no means of defense."
+"We are concerned if something happens and we find ourselves with no means of defence."

 Each craft has a steering mechanism to avoid collisions, and every team member is given a radio to maintain contact.